 Larry was aware of the poor condition of the roof and did not warn Jack about a possible roof collapse.
 Larry may be liable to Jack for his injuries as a result of a ceiling collapse accident under negligence or property liability laws.

-In a premises liability claim, the plaintiff has the burden of proof to show the following 4 elements:
+In a premises liability claim, you have the burden of proof to show the following 4 elements:

 - The defendant owned, occupied, or controlled the property;

 - The defendant was negligent in the use or maintenance of the property;

 - You suffered an injury or were harmed;

-- The defendant’s negligence was a substantial factor in causing the plaintiff’s harm.4
+- The defendant’s negligence was a substantial factor in causing your harm.4

 1.2.
 What if faulty equipment caused the roofing accident?